Mary Stuyvesant – American Beauty Guru of the 1940’s

 The show was one hour long and fashioned like a beauty clinic.
 Using six high school girls, she demonstrated makeup appropriate for teens and tips on how to apply it.

 Here she is demonstrating the right and wrong way to apply makeup in the 1940’s.
 Mary was a consultant and PR spokesperson for Ponds Cold Cream, so her tutorials were extended infomercials for Ponds Cold Cream.

-In 1946, a luscious color 16mm film was produced by Lamont Corliss & Company ( who owned Ponds) and distributed nationwide by Castle Films Inc from New York.
+In 1946, a luscious color 16mm film, Good grooming for Girls, was produced by Lamont Corliss & Company ( who owned Ponds) and distributed nationwide by Castle Films Inc from New York.